SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ## License & Disclaimer

-This project is provided for educational and research purposes.
-The reverse-engineered protocol implementation is based on community research and open-source projects.
-Users are responsible for compliance with local laws and vehicle warranty considerations.
+**IMPORTANT**: This is a research project provided for educational purposes only.
+The protocol implementation is based on reverse-engineering efforts and community research.
+Accuracy and reliability are not guaranteed.

+**Safety Warning**:
+- DO NOT use this tool for safety-critical diagnostics
+- Parameter readings may be inaccurate
+- ECU communication may fail or provide incorrect data
+- Not validated for production use
+- Users assume all risks when using this software
-**Safety Notice**: This interface is designed for diagnostic purposes only.
-Modifications to ECU parameters should only be performed by qualified technicians with appropriate safety measures.
+- ECU modifications should only be performed by qualified professionals
+- Improper use may damage the ECU or vehicle systems

+**Legal Notice**:
+- Users are responsible for compliance with local laws and regulations
+- Vehicle warranty may be voided by using aftermarket diagnostic tools
+- This project is not affiliated with Land Rover or diagnostic tool manufacturers
+- Commercial trademarks are property of their respective owners

+**Testing Status**: This project is under active development.
+Features, PID support, and decoding accuracy are subject to change.
+Not all features have been tested across all ECU variants.

 ## Contributing